Best family car 2023

 The British-built Toyota Corolla is a top-selling hybrid that’s known as a ‘self-charging’ model.
 This means you don’t have to plug it in, so it’s ideal for those without a home charging point.
 Clever tech aims to switch the engine into EV mode wherever possible, and it’s not uncommon to see more than half a journey being driven in engine-off electric mode.
 There are now two engines, a 1.8-litre and the more powerful 2.0-litre.
 Both come with a good amount of standard equipment, including a comprehensive array of safety tech.
 The Corolla is almost guaranteed to be totally reliable and Toyota now underlines this with a 10-year warranty – provided you take it back to an official Toyota dealer each year for servicing.

 Can you buy an electric family car?

-Electric family cars are starting to arrive on the market.
-You will soon be able to buy pure electric versions of the new Peugeot 308 and Vauxhall Astra, for example.
+Electric family cars are starting to arrive on the market, with the Volkswagen ID.3 and Vauxhall Astra Electric both prime examples.
 For now, though, most brands are offering hybrid or plug-in hybrid models.
 The former don’t need to be plugged in, so are ideal if you don’t have charging facilities, while the latter can travel for 30 miles or more between charges – enabling most daily drives to be tackled in pure electric mode.
 The petrol engine can then be saved for longer trips at the weekend.

 Which is the most popular style of family car?